Eurydia/notes-on-clean-programming-language/src/pages/index.md

 maybeInt =  0.9E0 // 0.9 :(
 ```

-In such a case, a compilation error will be thrown with the following message.
+In such a case, a compile-time error will be thrown with the following message.

 ```
 Type error [...]: cannot unify demanded type with offered type: